 Make sure no other program’s such as virus scanners etc. are running to ensure a smooth running stream.

-See also configuration
+See also Live broadcasting

 The best System to run on would be Ubuntu with a low latency kernel …